wp-plugins/quran-text-multilanguage/readme.txt

 * add defaut options (languages, color)

 = 1.1.4 =
-add audio for all verse with multi recitator
+add audio for all the verses with multi recitator